maru-mazaki-ua/Tic-Tac-Toe-on-CPP/README.md

 This game is for 2 players, so your rival has the same goal as yours, but uses different character.
 For example, if you use **Xs**, your rival will use **Os** and vice versa.

-If all board is filled with characters and there's no winning combinations, it will be **draw**.
+If all board is filled with characters and there's no winning combinations, there will be **draw**.

 # About my project